 First of all, you should know that the simple fact that your wife filed for divorce, or that you and your wife were physically and/or legally separated at the time when you filed your I-751 Petition to Remove Conditions on Residence, is not enough for the U.S. Citizenship and Immigration Services (USCIS) to automatically deny your petition.

 The agency might, at most, send you a request for evidence (RFE) asking that you submit your final divorce decree.
 In such a case, you should perceive the RFE more as an opportunity than as an obstacle—because even if you failed to respond to the RFE by sending the requested document, but ample evidence on your record already showed that your marriage had been entered into in good faith, then your petition should still be granted.

-Once your divorce becomes final, however, you should not hesitate to quickly send a copy of your divorce decree to USCIS.
+Once your divorce becomes final, however, you should quickly send a copy of your divorce decree to USCIS.
 It might be good (though not strictly required) to attach this document to a cover letter explicitly requesting that your initial joint petition be amended and changed into a divorce-based waiver petition.

-In either situation, you should consider also providing an explanation of the circumstances of your divorce, with evidence of your attempts to save your marriage (marriage counsel records, for example), in order to strengthen your good faith marriage claim.
+In either situation, consider also providing an explanation of the circumstances of your divorce, with evidence of your attempts to save your marriage (marriage counsel records, for example), in order to strengthen your good faith marriage claim.
 Be prepared to elaborate further on these points at a future interview.